 All discovery-related motions must be accompanied by a supporting brief, affidavit, or other document showing a prima facie entitlement to the relief requested.
-Any response to a discovery motion must be served and filed within seven calendar days of service of the motion, which the court presumes is the date the motion is filed with this court.
+Any response to a discovery motion must be served and filed within five calendar days of service of the motion, which the court presumes is the date the motion is filed with this court.
+In the event that the fifth day falls on a weekend, the response is due by noon on the next day the court is open.
 Replies may not be filed unless requested by the court.
-A party is not entitled to additional response time under Rule 6(a) or Rule 6(e) beyond the seven calendar days ordered herein.
+A party is not entitled to additional response time under Rule 6(a) or Rule 6(d) beyond the five calendar days ordered herein.

-For all purposes in this case, Rule 6(e) shall apply only to documents mailed via the United States Postal Service.
+For all purposes in this case, Rule 6(d) shall apply only to documents mailed via the United States Postal Service.
 Use of any other courier or express service shall be deemed personal service as of the date of delivery for the purpose of computing time limits.

-6. Rule 26(a)(3) Disclosures and all motions in limine: July 29, 2011
+8. Rule 26(a)(3) Disclosures and all motions in limine: September 23, 1011 Responses: September 30, 2011

-Responses: August 5, 2011

-Note well: the parties also must submit courtesy copies of all these submissions to chambers.
+The parties must submit courtesy copies of all these submissions to chambers.

-7. Telephonic Final Pretrial Conference: August 18, 2011 at 4:00 p.m.
+9. Final Pretrial Conference: October 4, 2011 at 3:00 p.m.

-Counsel for the plaintiff is responsible for placing the call to chambers.
-Not later than seven calendar days before the final pretrial conference each party shall submit to the court its witness list and exhibit list, and shall file and serve all proposed voir dire questions, proposed jury instructions, and proposed verdict forms.
+Not later than seven calendar days before the final pretrial conference each party shall submit to the court its witness list and exhibit list, and shall file all proposed voir dire questions, proposed jury instructions, proposed verdict forms, and any objections to an opponent's designations under Rule 26(a)(3).
 The format for submitting proposed voir dire questions, jury instructions and verdict forms is set forth in the Order Governing Final Pretrial Conference, which is attached.